Curriculum

 Our core curriculum provides students with a grounding in the fundamental concepts and approaches of human-computer interaction, introducing key tools and methodologies in the field.

 This sequence of courses is intended to familiarize students with HCI theory and provide hands-on opportunities to put that theory into practice.
 The HCIM curriculum includes four required courses: three core courses–INST 630, INST 631, INST 711–as well as a research methods course.
 All HCIM students are required to take the core courses described below.
-The expected sequence for a full-time student is noted; part-time students will have the same required courses but take fewer courses at a time.
+Please see a sample of courses sequence for full-time students; part-time students will have the same required courses but take fewer courses at a time.

 Fall of Year 1 (three required 3-credit courses)